irismessage/Bros/README.md

 - view_world_hex.py -- used to view the world files in correct heigh, useful for datamining

 ## Folders
+- assets/ -- converted and usable assets, like MIDI versions of the original game's music
 - cart/ -- PICO-8 cartridge.
 - datamined/ -- files datamined from the original game
 - manual/ -- images, transcription, and translation of the original game manual.
 German to english translation courtesy of Wbubbler